Barissa-Imran/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

   - lists all cities from the database hbtn_0e_4_usa

 - 5. All cities by state

   - script that takes in the name of a state as an argument and lists all cities of that state, using the database hbtn_0e_4_usa

+- 6. First state model
+  - contains the class definition of a State and an instance Base = declarative_base():